 , a campaign to finish the school's Master Plan and allow students of all ages to connect on campus.
 On February 28, 2019 - almost one year to the day of the campaign's public launch - the school community celebrated the opening of the first floor of the new 60,000+ square foot facility and the building's new name - Charger Commons.
-The first floor of Charger Commons features two dining rooms (the school's first ever) where students of all ages can enjoy healthy meals and special events.
-In addition to the dining rooms, the first floor of Charger Commons houses a new library/media center, clinic, dedicated space for The Wonder Studio parent-toddler programs, and The Mike Murphy Experiential School with state-of-the-art classrooms and playspaces for The Experiential School of Tampa Bay, the 3, 4, and 5-year-old program at Shorecrest.
+The first floor of Charger Commons features two dining rooms where students of all ages can enjoy healthy meals and special events.
+The first floor of Charger Commons also houses the Lower School Haskell Library and Technology Center, the clinic, dedicated space for The Wonder Studio parent-toddler programs, and The Mike Murphy Experiential School with state-of-the-art classrooms and playspaces for The Experiential School of Tampa Bay, the 3, 4, and 5-year-old program at Shorecrest.

-Built in 2008, Landy Hall, the main Upper School building, was the first two-story building on campus, and includes classrooms, a computer lab, a college center and a closed circuit TV system.
-Adjacent to Landy Hall is the Center for Medical Sciences
+Built in 2008, Landy Hall was the first two-story building on campus, and includes Upper School classrooms, a computer lab, and the College Center.
+Adjacent to Landy Hall is the Peck Center for Medical Sciences

-The Middle School Arts and Sciences Center opened in August 2009, and includes classrooms, music and drama rooms, technology and robotics labs, and a covered outdoor pavilion.
+The Middle School Center for Arts and Sciences opened in August 2009, and includes classrooms, music and drama rooms, and a covered outdoor pavilion.
 In 2016, Shorecrest was awarded a grant from Steelcase Education to transform the former art studio into an innovative space that allowed for more cross-curricular collaboration - the Innovation & Design Studio

 .
 Other teachers in the 5th-8th grade Middle School have reimagined their classroom spaces to allow for co-teaching, collaboration, and project work.